Biomedical Scientist Career

 Sources: U.S. Bureau of Labor Statistics, O Net Online

-A Ph.D. degree is required for biomedical scientists.
+A Doctor of Philosophy (Ph.D.) degree is required for biomedical scientists.
 If students wish to obtain a medical degree, they can consider programs that combine the postdoctoral and medical degrees.
 Most universities require a GRE and a bachelor's degree for admission to such programs.